innoq/cards42org/_info_EN/20_faq.md

 ### Why the name "cards42"?

  With this name, we follow the tradition of [Gernot Starke](https://www.innoq.com/en/staff/gernot-starke/) (INNOQ Fellow) in the naming process.
 Gernot has already created the projects [arc42](https://arc42.org/) and [aim42](https://www.aim42.org/).
-He also explained the origin of the number 42 [the origin of the number 42](https://faq.arc42.org/questions/A-1/).
+He also explained [the origin of the number 42](https://faq.arc42.org/questions/A-1/).

 *OK, and of course, the domain was still available ;-)*